-Thomas Frank has lived in West Linn with his wife since 2004.
+Thomas has lived in West Linn since 2004.
 His interest in participating on city government boards came about in 2006 as a result of wanting to help the City of West Linn during a period of crisis.
 Since then, his citizen involvement has enhanced the strength and transparency our city government needed.
-Thomas, a native Oregonian, received his Bachelors degree in Finance from Portland State University and an MBA from the University of Portland.
+Thomas, a native Oregonian, received his Bachelor’s degree in Finance from Portland State University and an MBA from the University of Portland.

-Thomas is also active in Emerging Local Government Leaders (ELGL).
-ELGL are innovative local government leaders with a passion for connecting, communicating and educating.
-In 2014, he was active planning for their annual conference #ELGL14.
+Thomas was also active in Emerging Local Government Leaders (ELGL).
+ELGL is innovative local government leaders passionate about connecting, communicating, and educating.
+In 2014, he was actively planning for their annual conference #ELGL14.

 Also in 2014, was voted unanimously to the League of Oregon Cities Board of Directors on Sept.
 27 during the 89th annual conference in Eugene.

 The League of Oregon Cities represents the state’s 242 incorporated cities.
 It works, along with its volunteer members, to help improve how local government serves citizens in the State of Oregon.
 The LOC works in the areas of advocacy for cities as well as federal issues, information and research, education, and best practices.